Carolyn Craddock Memorial Scholarship

 Carolyn Craddock was a beloved daughter who was fierce and kind in her short life but sadly passed away too soon.

-Carolyn’s kindness was shown to elderly, the young, and the many animals that she loved.
-She was well known for how inclusive she was, regardless whether work, school, or in different social settings.
+Carolyn’s kindness touched everyone—young and old, and even the many animals she adored.
+She was widely known for her inclusive spirit, whether at work, in school, or in any social setting.
+She embraced diversity and welcomed others without judgment.

 This scholarship seeks to honor the memory of Carolyn Craddock by supporting students who have also faced challenges due to diabetes.